 - Never introduce more than 1 food at a time when introducing solids to your baby.

-- Salt , sugar, cow’s milk and honey is not recommended in baby’s food until 1 years of age.
+- Salt, sugar, cow's milk, and honey are not recommended in baby's food until 1 year of age.

-- Check for allergy symptoms when you introducing a new food to your baby and stop feeding your if you find any symptoms.
+- Check for allergy symptoms when you introducing new food to your baby and stop feeding if you find any symptoms.

-- This food chart is prepared to give an idea on what foods can be included in babies diet at particular month.
-It should not be considered as a medical advice.
+- This food chart is prepared to give an idea of what foods can be included in the baby's diets at a particular month.
+It should not be considered medical advice.

 - Always check with your pediatrician before introducing any new food.

 - Steaming is a healthy option for baby food than pressure cooking.
-So I prefer steaming using a Idli pot or steamer.
+So I prefer steaming using an Idli pot or steamer.